Matrix Decomposition and Applications: QR with Column Pivoting: Column-Pivoted QR (CPQR)

 \subsection{A Practical CPQR via CGS}

-\paragraph{A Practical CPQR via CGS} We notice that the simple CPQR algorithm pivot the first $r$ independent columns into the first $r$ columns of $\bA\bP$.
-Let $\bA_1$ be the first $r$ columns of $\bA\bP$, and $\bA_2$ be the rest.
-Then, from the full CPQR, we have
+We observe that the simple CPQR algorithm pivots the first $r$ independent columns to become the first $r$ columns of $\bA\bP$.
+Let $\bA_1$ represent the first $r$ columns of $\bA\bP$, and $\bA_2$ represent the remaining columns.
+In the context of the full CPQR decomposition, we have: